MooningMod/Supreme-Ruler-Unit-Model-Browser-/README.md

 B. mview.exe (Not Redistributable)

 The classic mesh viewer used for .x models, known as mview.exe, is distributed By Microsoft.
-It is proprietary software and cannot be redistributed.

 Therefore the program cannot include it in this package.
 Just copy mview.exe into the same folder as UnitModelBrowser.exe

 This step is required if you want to use mview.exe as viewer for SRU.